NAFA WeChat Account

 • The artwork should be evenly lit and there should not be any shadows cast on the artworks

-You are also expected to write a statement of intent of about 100 words, stating your reasons for pursuing a course of study in art and design.
+2. You are also expected to write a statement of intent of about 100 words, stating your reasons for pursuing a programme of study in art and design.
 Please include your goals, interests and aspirations for the future.

 (B) Admission Test